Entries by Elizabeth Hickman

 When Travel Isn’t Fun

-I’m certain we all know the feeling.
-Whether you’ve experienced it yourself or you’ve helped a loved one navigate through discomfort, motion sickness is one of the most unpleasant experiences that a traveler can endure.
-Physiological symptoms like nausea and dizziness come from a sensory conflict during moments of physical, visual or virtual motion.
+Motion sickness is one of the most unpleasant experiences that a traveler can endure.
+Physiological symptoms like nausea and dizziness come from a sensory conflict within our vestibular system during moments of physical, visual or virtual motion, and our reflexes play a major role in creating this foundation for balance and an awareness of our moving surroundings.

 Rooted in the Earth